risk-first/website/menagerie/Map-And-Territory-Risk.md

 In the same way that [markets evolve to demand more features](), our behaviour evolves to incorporate new ideas.
 The more popular an idea is, the more people will modify their behaviour as a result of it, and the more the world will change.
 Will the idea still be useful as the world adapts?
 Although the [Hype Cycle]() model doesn't cover it, ideas and products all eventually have their day and decline in usefulness.

+### Bad Ideas

 There are plenty of ideas which _seem a really good idea at the time_ but then end up being terrible.
 It's only as we _learn about the products_ and realize the hidden [Map and Territory Risk]() that we stop using them.
 While SLOC is a minor offender, [CFCs]() or [Leaded Petrol]() are more significant examples.

 The following Hype-Cycle graph shows an initially promising idea that turns out to be terrible, and there is a "Period of Innoculation" where the population realise their mistake.
 There is "negative hype" as they work to phase out the offending idea:

 ![Hype Cycle For Something that turns out to be a _bad_ idea](images/hype-cycle3.png)